Emergent Manifold Separability during Reasoning in Large Language Models: Results

 \subsection{Directions of Separation}

 We saw in \cref{capacity_trace}c that the dimensionality is kept low during CoT, and only a few concepts are separable, minimizing the bandwidth of the residual stream.
-The question is, what exactly takes up how much space in the residual stream bandwidth during computation?
-To test this in our setup, we investigate the directions orthogonal to the max-margin separating hyperplanes.
+To understand which variables occupy this bandwidth during computation, we investigate the normal directions of the max-margin separating hyperplanes.

 \cref{capacity_trace} shows that when a node is being solved, the manifold is separable by the answers of both the left and right child nodes.
-Interestingly, we find that there are two strongly conserved directions for separating the left and right child node answers, and they are slightly pointing in opposite directions, taking at least two dimensions (\cref{fig:inter_node}-\textbf{right}).
-The fact that the left and right child node directions are strongly conserved indicates the LM truly solves the problem in a compositional manner, applying the same local rule across subproblems.
-Since the manifold needs to be separated with respect to the parent node as well, the minimum number of dimensions required for the computation is three.
-In addition, we find that the direction that separates a node's answer while it is being solved is not conserved across nodes (\cref{fig:inter_node}-\textbf{left}).
-Moreover, the directions in which the node is solved and recalled are also not conserved (\cref{fig:within_node}).
+Interestingly, we find two strongly conserved directions for separating the left and right child-node answers, and these directions are slightly anti-aligned, requiring at least two dimensions (\cref{fig:inter_node}-\textbf{right}).
+The conservation of the left- and right-child directions suggests that the LLM solves the problem compositionally, applying the same local rule across subproblems.
+Since the manifold also needs to be separated with respect to the parent node, the minimum number of dimensions required for the computation is three.
+In addition, we find that the direction separating a node's answer while it is being solved is not conserved across nodes (\cref{fig:inter_node}-\textbf{left}).
+Moreover, the directions used when a node is solved and recalled are also not conserved (\cref{fig:within_node}).
 See \cref{sec:supp_direction} for more details.